worldcoin/remainder-documentation/src/claims.md

 Rather than taking a linear combination of the $\widetilde{\text{eq}}$ polynomials, we instead take a linear combination of the $\widetilde{\text{mul}}_{i, j, k}$ polynomials.

 ### Interpolative Claim Aggregation
+Additional reading: See [Tha13](https://eprint.iacr.org/2013/351.pdf), page 15 ("reducing to verification of a single point"), for another description of the protocol, and [Mod24](https://github.com/Modulus-Labs/Papers/blob/master/remainder-paper.pdf), page 15 (Section 3.4, "Claim aggregation"), for a thorough description + optimization.

 Interpolative claim aggreation works by having the prover and verifier both compute an interpolating polynomial $\ell: \mathbb{F} \mapsto \mathbb{F}^n$, such that for the claims described earlier, i.e.

 $$